ninjyguy/Discord-Bot-Prep/README.md

 # Discord-Bot-Training

-## Prerequisites
-Let's create a project in ReplIt from this Repository.
-* Step 1
-* Step 2

-Let's create Connect to the CodeMash chat server and claim a chat room
-* Step 1
-* Step 2

 ## Learning time (not in order)
 * Lesson [One](./docs/Lesson_1.md) - Python Basics
 * Lesson [Two](./docs/Lesson_2.md) - String Manipulation